asifri/facing_airborne_attacks/README.md

 The dataset for the experiment is available at http://dx.doi.org/10.17632/4x578h29f6.1

-Download the dataset, zip the "data" folder, and upload it to the Colab environment in the root directory.
+Download the dataset, zip the "data" folder, and upload it to the Colab environment in the file root directory.
-After that, you can execute the entire notebook by clicking "Run all", on the "Runtime" tab.
+After that, you can execute the entire notebook by clicking "Run all" in the "Runtime" tab.

 Configurable hyperparameters from the paper are present in the "Constants" section (number 0.3).